Breathalzyer Test Errors & Innacurate Results

 Disclaimer / Reality Check

 It's important to understand that the above are possible defenses.
 The prosecuters in all of the counties in Minnesota have a strong record of defending their BAC test results.
 Calling a BAC result into question takes a skilled and experienced attorney.
-To get a free consultation regarding your DWI arrest, call the law office of Harvey Skees at 612-825-6415 or contact us onilne today.
+To get a free consultation regarding your DWI arrest, call the Harvey Skees at 612-825-6415 or contact us onilne today.